In ERP Software

 2. Implementation

-Changing operating systems, hardware, and software to make ERP run smoothly is likely to be necessary since ERP systems are complex software applications.
+Changing operating systems, hardware, and software to ensure ERP runs smoothly is likely necessary, as ERP systems are complex software applications.
 If you are implementing ERP systems for the first time, it is recommended that you hire professionals to handle the installation & configuration.

-You will need to include these implementation costs in the total ERP price, but this will make the process of implementing ERP software more simple and easier.
+You will need to include these implementation costs in the total ERP price; however, this will simplify and ease the process of implementing ERP software.

 3. Software upgrades